-- To be eligible for the assessment, a student must have at least any 9 of the 12 science courses completed or in progress
+- To be eligible for the comprehensive assessment, a student must have at least any 9 of the 12 science courses completed or in progress.

-There are two General Chemistry laboratories located in HS-444 and HS-447; each has thirteen computer stations, mounted on the walls and having touch-sensitive screens and are equipped with the Vernier LoggerPro Interface system.
+There are two General Chemistry laboratories located in AME-444 and AME-447; each has thirteen computer stations, mounted on the walls and having touch-sensitive screens and are equipped with the Vernier LoggerPro Interface system.
 The latter provides high-quality data acquisition and also has spreadsheet capabilities; the menu-driven software assists students with calibration of sensors, design of experiments, collection of data, mathematical and graphical analysis of experimental results.

-The Organic Chemistry laboratory is located in HS-432.
-It is fully equipped with modern analytical instrumentation for gas chromatography, infra-red, HPLC, and ultra-violet spectroscopy.
+The Organic Chemistry laboratory is located in AME-432.
+It is fully equipped with analytical instrumentation for gas chromatography, infra-red chromatography, melting point apparatus, and HPLC, as a partial list.
 Many of the experiments in both Organic Chemistry I and II are performed at the microscale level.

-A classroom/laboratory is located in HS-429.
+A classroom/laboratory is located in AME-429.
 It is designed to be used as either a wet chemistry classroom or a fully functional chemistry laboratory.
-It consists of long benches equipped with sinks, and the room contains fumehoods.
+It consists of long benches equipped with sinks, and the room contains fume hoods.

 OLD CHEMISTRY FINALS